fisakhan/TinyML-From-Scratch/README.md

 - Prints prediction probabilities
 - Turns the onboard LED ON when a “shake” gesture is confidently detected

-This example is intentionally simple and reliable.
+This example is intentionally simple and reliable (designed for teaching and learning, not benchmarking).

 FirstTinyMLApp Directory Structure
 - A pre-trained TinyML model (exported as an Arduino library)
 - A ready-to-run Arduino sketch used in Chapter 2

+⚠️ Note:
+If this repository helped you get your first TinyML application running, then it has done its job.
+For deeper understanding, debugging, and real projects, the book provides the full context.
+Happy building 🚀

 FirstTinyMLApp Directory Structure
 tinyml-made-easy-companion/